-Appendix B: FPGA Program Code Update Procedure
+Appendix C: FPGA Program Code Update Procedure

-Appendix C: SD Card Replacement Procedure for the TLX320 Controller Card
+APPENDIX D: SD Card Replacement Procedure for the TLX640 Controller Card

-This procedure assumes a normally operating TLX system that is using both a Primary and a Back-up Controller Card.
+This procedure assumes a normally operating TLX system using both a Primary and a Back-up Controller Card.

 Note: If Partitioning, Restricted Switching or P2P is being used, copy the upstream.csv file from the appropriate /var/local/router subdirectory.
 This file will be copied onto the new SD card.